Krishna Kant

 R&D Areas: A significant part of my

-resources (DRAM ranks, DRAM-CPU interconnect, etc.) and detailed evaluation of
+management of platform resources (DRAM ranks, DRAM-CPU interconnect, etc.) and

-their performance impact.
-Many of these power management algorithms were either
+detailed evaluation of their performance impact.
+Many of these power management

-work spanned various aspects of data centers including real-time resource
+aspects of data centers including real-time resource management, network

-management, network virtualization, high speed networking, advanced transport layer
+virtualization, high speed networking, advanced transport layer features,

-protocol acceleration, etc. My work on transport layer acceleration was
+hardware protocol acceleration, etc. My work on transport layer acceleration

 Other